 The Ford GTs posted faster lap times than the Corvette, as did one of the two new Porsche 911 RSRs.
 However, this is endurance racing.
 Speed matters.
 Who is leading on the last lap is decisive.
 Caveat – speed in the pits can be a big help, and with four classes of cars on the track, traffic is a large factor as well.

 The No. 4 Corvette’s last pit stop was a demonstration of crew determination and the excellence that come from years of practice.
 They placed the car out in front of the rest of the field.
-Driver Antonio Garcia, who shared the car with regular driver Jan Magnussen and guest driver – translation: have gun, will travel to race – Mike Rockenfeller, drove a fast final-stretch.
+Driver Antonio Garcia, who shared the car with regular driver Jan Magnussen and guest driver – translation: a helmeted Paladin: have pace, will travel – Mike Rockenfeller, drove a fast final-stretch.

-The always gracious Magnussen and (unknown to AutoInformed) Rockenfeller both emphatically signaled out Garcia’s performance as a key to the win.
+The always gracious Magnussen and (heretofore unknown to AutoInformed) Rockenfeller both emphatically signaled out Garcia’s performance as a key to the win.

 “Antonio drove a Superman stint at the end,” Magnussen said.
 “After the sun went down and the track cooled, we picked up the pace, and Antonio made the most of it.”
 Garcia said that last year’s crash was fresh in his mind, and he was determined to exorcise it.
 “I just put my head down and went for it,” he said.